Things to see and do - Kalocsa

 Szent István király út 64.
 H - Kalocsa 6300

 Club Hotel 502 in Kalocsa offers a restaurant, free WiFi and free parking on site.
 The Csajda Medical Bath is 1.8 km away and the Schöffer Museum is only 100 metres away.
-Each air-conditioned room features a TV, a refrigerator and a bathroom with shower.
-Breakfast is available every morning and guests can enjoy..
+Each air-conditioned room features a TV, a refrigerator and a bathroom with sh..